carpentries/carpentries.org/content/workshops/workshops-faq.md

 ### I do not see a [Regional Coordinator](/regionalcoordinators/) for my area.
 Who should I speak with regarding a workshop?

-If you live in an area that does not have a Regional Coordinator in that region, you are welcome to contact the Deputy Director of Workshops & Meetings at [{{site.contact}}](mailto:{{site.contact}}).
+If you live in an area that does not have a Regional Coordinator in that region, you are welcome to contact the Deputy Director of Workshops & Meetings at [{{< param workshops_email >}}](mailto:{{< param workshops_email >}}).
 This person is responsible for all workshops that do not have a Regional Coordinator.

 ### Can I charge Learners a fee to attend a workshop I host?